Wizard254/DjNearestNeighbour/README.md

 Additionally, please add an admin interface for viewing values stored on the DB.
 And add unit tests where it makes sense.

+## Solution

+Given a set of points, this solution efficiently calculates the manhattan distance between a given point and the rest of the points.
+Any two points with the least manhattan distance between them are recorded as the closest to each other.

+## Endpoints

+1. `/nn/`:

+- Receives a set of points on a grid as semicolon separated values, from a `POST` request with `utf-8` encoded text, and finds the points that are closest to each other; returns the points also in plain text.
+- On `GET` request, displays an interface to easily interact with the API

+2. `/admin/dnn/nnmodel`: Provides an admin interface for viewing values stored on the DB.